-Rule 5 of IGST Rules provides that where services of organizing the event are supplied to unregistered person and the event is held in India in more than one State/ UT, the value of service in such State/ UT shall be determined by application of generally accepted accounting principles.
+Rule 5 of IGST Rules provides that where services of organizing the event are supplied to unregistered person for a consolidated amount charged for supply of such services and the event is held in India in more than one State/ UT, the value of service in such State/ UT shall be determined by application of generally accepted accounting principles.
 On a comparison of this provision with the previous provision, the striking difference is that in case of B2B transaction for admission to an event, the POS would be the location of the event whereas services of organizing the event is based on the location of the recipient in case of B2B supplies (i.e., where the recipient is a registered person).